Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Introduction

-Raman, Raman und Rao~\cite{RamRR02} showed that, given a set $S\subseteq [0,m)$ with $k$ numbers, $\Theta(\log \binom{m}{k})=\Omega(k \log (m/k))$ bits suffice to answer rank (and further operations) in constant time.
-In some sense, this space bound is ``optimal'' due to the entropy bound if we treat all numbers in the same way.
+{Raman et al.~\cite{RamRR02} presented a data structure for a given a set $S\subseteq [0,m)$ of $k$ numbers that uses $\Theta(\log \binom{m}{k})=\Omega(k \log (m/k))$ bits} to answer dense rank (and other operations) in constant time.
+In some sense, this space bound is ``optimal'' due to the entropy bound, {assuming} we treat all numbers in the same way.
 However, the representation of the self-delimiting numbers differs in their size.
-Assume that we have a bit vector of $N$ bits storing self-delimiting numbers such that our instance consists of $\Theta(N)$ numbers where one number is $2^{\Theta(N)}$ and all other numbers are $1$.
+E.g., we have a bit vector of $N$ bits storing self-delimiting numbers such that the vector consists of $\Theta(N)$ numbers where one number is $2^{\Theta(N)}$ and all other numbers are $1$.
 Then, the space bound above is $\Omega(N \log (2^{\Theta(N)}/N))=\Omega(N^2)$.

-We present an algorithm to compute the dense/competitive rank on a sequence $S$ of length $\bb$ consisting of $k$ self-delimiting numbers in $O(k + \frac{\bb}{\log \bb})$ time using $O(\bb)$ bits and consecutively answer rank queries of a number $x \in S$ in constant time if the position of $x$ in $S$ is given with $x$.
+We present an algorithm to compute the {dense/competitive rank} on a sequence $S$ of length $\bb$ consisting of $k$ self-delimiting numbers in $O(k + \frac{\bb}{\log \bb})$ time using $O(\bb)$ bits and {subsequently} answer dense/competitive rank queries of a number $x \in S$ in constant time.
+For numbers $x$ of size $>N$ we require the position $p_x$ of $x$ in $S$ as the input to the respective query.